 Some parameters of the SOAP header follow the same logic independently of the web service, and these are the following:

-The “source endpoint” – “From” – property of WS-Addressing of the SOAP Header is optional (ignored) in SSN v4, because the SSN System requests for Notification Details (e.g. SSN2MS_ShipCall_Req) to the SOAP interface URL configured in SSN for the user id contained in the “From” header of the XML body of the respective notification (Data Provider URL).
+The “From” parameter of the SOAP Header is optional (ignored), because the SSN System requests for Notification Details (e.g. SSN2MS_ShipCall_Req) to the SOAP interface URL configured in SSN for the user id contained in the “From” header of the XML body of the respective notification (Data Provider URL).
 The same is true for authorization of tasks, these are based on the user id contained in the “From” header of the XML body.

+The “To” parameter of the SOAP Header is mandatory, but it is not used for any re-routing.
+The WS-Addressing standard uses the parameter for the case when the message flows via several SOAP nodes and it is needed to know the destination of the SOAP message.
+This is not the case of SSN, and the parameter is only used for auditing purposes to check that the SOAP request is being sent to the correct endpoint.

+The “Version” parameter is used to allow the support of handling different versions of XML schemas (i.e. different versions of XMLRG).
+The systems exchanging the SSN messages can use this parameter to know which schema to use to read the SOAP body.
+SSN also uses this parameter to understand how it should handle the request, to define the version for the response and the translations needed between the data stored in different versions to build the response.

 EIS SSN system

-The Services provided by EIS SSN system in bundle named SSNMessageService are listed below
+The Services provided by EIS SSN system, grouped in bundle named SSNMessageService in Figure 1—1, are listed below:

-MessageNotifyService (MS2SSN_<type>_Not) – operation notify of NotifyPortType (soapAction="https://safeseanet.emsa.europa.eu/messageservice/notify") serves the incoming Message Notifications (e.g. MS2SSN_PortPlus_Not) – input: ms_notification – and it always return SSN_Receipt as response synchronously – output:ssn_notification_receipt SSN_Receipt.
+MessageNotifyService (MS2SSN_<type>_Not) – operation notify of NotifyPortType (soapAction="https://safeseanet.emsa.europa.eu/messageservice/notify") serves the incoming Message Notifications (e.g. MS2SSN_PortPlus_Not) – input: ms_notification – and it always returns SSN_Receipt as a synchronous response – output:ssn_notification_receipt.